Summer Program Stats

 The Firm Says

-Our summer programs are specially designed to aid summer associates in shaping the future direction of their careers in the practice of law by exposing them to day-to-day activities of practicing lawyers.
+Our summer associate program is specially designed to aid summer associates in shaping the future direction of their careers in the practice of law by exposing them to day-to-day activities of practicing lawyers.
 We don’t use a rotation system or assign interns to particular lawyers.
-Instead, they receive assignments based on their preferences—by selecting projects from our online database or by approaching an attorney with whom they’d like to work as part of our free market system.
+Instead, they receive assignments based on their preferences.
 Summer projects involve actual client matters, which provide invaluable hands-on experience, and there are plenty of opportunities to observe or participate in closings, document drafting, client conferences, and negotiation sessions.
-This multi-faceted approach leaves room for summer associates to explore different areas, as well as to work with a variety of lawyers.
-Summer associates are paired with attorney advisors who provide one-on-one guidance and help navigate the ins and outs of law firm life.
+This multifaceted approach leaves room for summer associates to explore different areas, as well as to work with a variety of lawyers.
+Summer associates are paired with mentors who provide one-on-one guidance and help navigate the ins and outs of law firm life.
+In addition, summer associates are provided with training and development programs throughout the summer program and attend a Summer Associate Academy in one of our offices.